jambonz/jambonz-infrastructure/terraform/jambonz-devtest/README.md

-# terraform for a jambonz development / test system
+# terraform for a 2-instance jambonz system

-This terraform configuration generates a jambonz deployment suitable for testing or small production deployments.
+This terraform configuration generates a jambonz deployment suitable for testing or small production loads.

 The deployment generated consists of:

 - a VPC along with public subnets, internet gateway, routing table and the like.
-- 2 EC2 instances: 1 SBC and 1 feature server (the SBC is assigned an elastic IP)
+- 2 EC2 instances: 1 Session Border Controller (SBC) and 1 feature server (FS)
+- an EIP (elastic IP) for the SBC instance
-- an autoscale group containing the feature server
+- an autoscale group containing the FS instance, allowing for horizontal scaling of the FS
-- an SNS topic that is used to notify autoscale lifecycle events to the feature server
+- an SNS topic that is used to notify autoscale lifecycle events to the FS instance(s)
 - an aurora mysql serverless database
 - an elasticache redis server